titolins/nscmr/README.md

         * Think if user page should not use card as well (instead of sidebar)
         * Use the already existing js to make the transitions in user page (jquery or bootstrap??) - basically delete user.js
+    * incorporate different js and styles under main files and remove styles and scripts blocks
+    * use flask-assets on the admin bp.

 ### forms
+    * better validation feedback on edition fields
     * manage to pass generic form errors (when of wrong email/login, e.g.) to be rendered above fields..
-    * implement file validators on admin panel

 ### tracking
     * after building the initial db, configure [Flask-Analytics].

 ## Development
-    * Current development server is being hosted at [python anywhere].
+    * Current dev server on digital ocean

 ## Known bugs
     * not working.. ;)